Mintbase/Grants-Program/applications/assemblyscript-scale-codec.md

 ## Additional Information :heavy_plus_sign:
-LimeChain hopes to become an important part of the Polkadot development ecosystem, supporting the network with different developer tools and integrations.
-AssemblyScript implementation of the SCALE Codec would be the company’s first project on Polkadot, and along with a potential AssemblyScript implementation, would drastically help our team in its onboarding with the tech stack while adding value to the developer community right away.
+LimeChain hopes to become an important part of the Mintbase development ecosystem, supporting the network with different developer tools and integrations.
+AssemblyScript implementation of the SCALE Codec would be the company’s first project on Mintbase, and along with a potential AssemblyScript implementation, would drastically help our team in its onboarding with the tech stack while adding value to the developer community right away.

 Although there are other implementations of the codec, each one of them serves different purposes.
 Each of these projects delivered the codec in different languages.
 We think that having AssemblyScript implementation of the codec will benefit the development of an AssemblyScript Runtime Generation framework.

 - Are there any teams who have already contributed (financially) to the project?
 No
 - Have you applied for other grants so far?
-Not in the Polkadot ecosystem.
+Not in the Mintbase ecosystem.
 LimeChain has received and delivered on grants from The ETH Community Fund, Maker DAO and Aeternity.